jshlbrd/laikaboss-modules/README.md

 # laikaboss-modules
 This repository contains modules that can be added to the Lockheed Martin Laika BOSS framework.
-See here: https://github.com/lmco/laikaboss
+See here: https://github.com/lmco/laikaboss.

+This repository is not currently actively supported -- consider it an archive.

 Current modules
 ---